great jobs and a strong economy

 As a Council member for the city of Shoreline I am proud to have sponsored and passed paid parental and family medical leave in Shoreline and am pleased the state legislature later passed a similar policy for the all of Washington.
 I will fight to protect and enhance this policy.
 To have a healthy community and well-adjusted children we must allow parents time to bond with newborns.

 INVESTING IN EDUCATION

-High wage jobs are coming this area but we aren’t doing a good enough job educating our kids to that they can compete for these jobs.
+High wage jobs are coming into this area but we aren’t doing a good enough job educating our kids so that they can compete for these jobs.
 I will fight for funding and evidence based investments in education so that our kids can get the great jobs that are coming to our area.

 STANDING UP FOR WORKERS RIGHTS